 The third line is equivalent to 20/40 vision.
 The customer must be able to read most of the letters on this line in order to obtain an unrestricted Massachusetts Driver's License.
 If he/she cannot read line three, the customer may be required to submit a vision screening certificate completed by a physician or optometrist who is licensed to practice in Massachusetts.
 The vision screening certificate cannot be more than 12 months old from the date of the screening.
 A copy of the Vision Screening Certificate Form is available online here.

 The middle letter of the top line is equivalent to 20/200.
 A person unable to read this letter with best eyeglass correction is considered legally blind.
 The "T" and the "B" on the top line are equivalent to 20/100.
 The second line is 20/50.
 Best corrected acuity in the range between 20/50 and 20/100 is considered disabling in occupations which require work with numbers or extensive reading.

 The bottom three lines represent 20/30, 20/20 and 20/10.
 These are considered to be "normal vision" with the 20/20 line being the traditional normal vision line.

 It is generally felt that the maximum visual acuity of the eye is around 20/15 or 20/16.
 This means that if the customer is able to read the bottom line, he/she is probably a good guesser.

 Note that this vision test can only be considered a self-screening test, and is meant to give a customer an approximate idea of his/her vision capabilities.
 A variety of factors such as lighting, glare, monitor quality may have an effect on the results of this test.
-This does not constitute an RMV-approved vision test, and passing this test does not necessarily mean that a customer will pass the vision test at an RMV branch.
+This does not constitute an RMV-approved vision test, and passing this test does not necessarily mean that a customer will pass the vision test at an RMV Service Center.